camunda/camunda-docs-manual/content/update/minor/71-to-72/index.md

 Before migrating, decide whether you additionally want to enable Spin/Connect and Freemarker.
 Based on this decision, you may have to carry out additional migration steps.

-[cmmn-ref]: ref:/api-references/cmmn10/
+[cmmn-ref]: {{< relref "reference/cmmn10/index.md" >}}
-[connect-ref]: ref:/guides/user-guide/#process-engine-connectors
+[connect-ref]: {{< relref "user-guide/process-engine/connectors.md" >}}
-[spin-ref]: /guides/user-guide/#data-formats-xml-json-other
+[spin-ref]: {{< relref "user-guide/spin/index.md" >}}
-[freemarker-ref]: /guides/user-guide/#process-engine-templating
+[freemarker-ref]: {{< relref "user-guide/process-engine/templating.md" >}}

 {{< note title="No Rolling Upgrades" class="warning" >}}
-It is not possible to migrate process engines from Camunda 7.2 to 7.2 in a rolling fashion.
-This means, it is not possible to run process engines of version 7.2 and 7.2 in parallel with the same database configuration.
-The reason is that a 7.2 engine may not be able to execute process instances that have been previously executed by a 7.2 engine, as these may use features that were not available yet in 7.2.
+It is not possible to migrate process engines from Camunda 7.1 to 7.2 in a rolling fashion.
+This means, it is not possible to run process engines of version 7.1 and 7.2 in parallel with the same database configuration.
+The reason is that a 7.1 engine may not be able to execute process instances that have been previously executed by a 7.2 engine, as these may use features that were not available yet in 7.1.
 {{< /note >}}

 # Database Updates

 The first step consists in updating the database.

-1. Check for [available database patch scripts]({{< relref "update/patch-level.md#patching-the-database" >}}) for your database that are within the bounds of your upgrade path.
+1. Check for [available database patch scripts]({{< relref "update/patch-level.md#database-patches" >}}) for your database that are within the bounds of your upgrade path.
  Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution or in the [Camunda Nexus](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/distro/camunda-sql-scripts/).
  We highly recommend to execute these patches before upgrading.
 Execute them in ascending order by version number.
  The naming pattern is `$DATABASENAME_engine_7.1_patch_?.sql`.